onflow/flow/docs/content/kitty-items/upgrade.md

 ## Mint a new star on testnet

 Go to Kitty Items admin dashboard.
 Mint a new item a few times, until the star shows up!

-TBD:
-- Idea: Get an NFT for completion